Education and Training

-The Harm Reduction Learning Institute provides comprehensive education and training offerings on a broad range of harm reduction topics of interest to diverse audiences.
-The Institute offers continuing education credits for many of the courses and features a variety of resources on harm reduction and drug user health.
+The Drug User Health Learning Institute provides comprehensive education and training offerings on a broad range of topics of interest to diverse audiences.
+The Institute offers continuing education credits for many of the courses and features a variety of resources on drug user health.

 You can search for “accredited” training using the “Training Types” filter below.